 God does not control every action.
 We are responsible for our sins.We are not puppets.
 Our sins are real.
 You are responsible for your sins!
 So, are you going to heaven and will you live with our Creator forever after you die and leave this temporary world?
 1 Corinthians 15:3-4 tells us how we can live with Him.
 It says,

 For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures.
 1 Corinthians 15:3-4 (NASB)

-Those who believe that Christ died and was resurrected will have their sins forgiven.
+Those who believe that Christ died and was resurrected have their sins forgiven.
 Those who truly believe in Christ will submit themselves to Him.
 Those who do this will live forever with their Creator in heaven.
-Those who reject Christ will be thrown into hell (John 3:16).
+Those who reject Christ will be thrown into hell (John 3:16; Romans 6:23).
 The Creator urges you to believe in Christ (Romans 10:13).

 If you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation.
 Hebrews 10:9-10 (NASB)